zhangyelong/irishub/cmd/iriscli/README.md

 # Returns the next expected sequence number, for use in scripting
 gaiacli --home gaia/n0/gaiacli q ibcmocksend next chan-to-iris
-# incorrect: should be 1, but return 2
+# BUG: should return "1" when the sequence is "0", but actually return "2"
 ```

 Now you are ready to send an `ibc-mock` packet down the channel (`chan-to-iris`) from chain `gaia` to chain `iris`!
 To do so run the following command: